 Pre-hire Medical, Physical, or Drug Tests

 An employer may not require an employee or applicant to pay the cost of a medical examination or the cost of furnishing any medical records required by the employer as a condition of employment.
-Virginia Stat.
-40.1-28
+VA Statute 40.1-28

 Notice of Wage Reduction

-An employer must advise an employee of any change to his or her wage rate before the hours are worked.
-VA Dept. of Labor and Industry FAQ
+Virginia labor laws do not specifically require employers to advise an employee of any change to his or her wage rate before the hours are worked.

 Statement of Wages (Pay Stub)

-An employer, upon request, must furnish an employee with a written statement of the gross wages earned by the employee during any pay period and the amount and purpose of any deductions.
-Virginia Stat.
-40.1-29
+For an employee engaged in agricultural employment including agribusiness and forestry, an employer must provide the employee with a written statement including the gross wages earned by the employee during the pay period and the amount and purpose of any deductions.

 Record Keeping Requirements

 An employer must maintain records reasonably protected against damage or loss containing the following information for each worker: